Richard Dannatt: Later life

 It was announced in February 2009 that, after his retirement, Dannatt would be installed as the 159th Constable of the Tower of London.
 The tenure of the previous incumbent, General Sir Roger Wheeler, also a former CGS, expired on 31 July and Dannatt became constable on 1 August 2009.
 The Constable has been the most senior official at the Tower of London since the eleventh century.
 Today, the role is largely ceremonial, and conferred on field marshals or retired generals who usually serve a five-year term.
 After his retirement, Dannatt was appointed to be a Deputy Lieutenant of Greater London on 30 June 2010 and of Norfolk on 19 March 2012.

 In 2009, Dannatt became an Honorary Doctor of Technology at Anglia Ruskin University.

 After leaving office as CGS, Dannatt effectively retired from the army, but technically remained a serving officer until November 2009.
 Shortly after leaving office, Dannatt was approached by David Cameron, then leader of the Conservative Party and Leader of the Opposition.
 Cameron invited Dannatt to become a defence adviser for the Shadow Cabinet once he was officially retired from the army and no longer bound by Queen's Regulations, which mandate political neutrality in the armed forces.
 Although uncommon for a former service chief to align himself with one political party, Dannatt accepted the role on an informal basis.
 The timing of the decision, which became public in October 2009—within two months of Dannatt's effective retirement—attracted some controversy, with some former ministers and civil servants suggesting it potentially compromised the neutrality of the armed forces.
-He advised Cameron and his shadow cabinet until he resigned, shortly after the 2010 general election, stating that Cameron, by then prime minister, should turn to the incumbent chiefs of staff for defence advice and citing no desire to become a special adviser.
+He advised Cameron and his shadow cabinet until he resigned, shortly after the 2010 general election, stating that Cameron, by then prime minister, should turn to the incumbent chiefs of staff for defence advice and expressing no desire to become a special adviser.